DHTMLX/docs-diagram/docs/guides/loading_data.md

 ## Preparing data to load

 DHTMLX Diagram takes data in the JSON format.
-For the `default`, `org` and `mindmap` Diagram modes it is an array that contains a set of data objects.
+For the default, org chart and mindmap Diagram modes it is an array that contains a set of data objects.
 There are 5 types of objects:

 - **shape objects**